-So call a ‘time out’ and give yourselves some space to cool off.
-It takes around half an hour for our body to physiologically recover, so we use the time to self-soothe: breathe deeply, take a walk, say a prayer, go for a drive, get a cup of tea… whatever helps us calm down and reconnect with the inherent goodness in the other.
+So call a ‘time out’ and give yourself some space to cool off.
+It takes around half an hour for our body to physiologically recover, so we use the time to self-soothe: breathe deeply, take a walk, say a prayer, go for a drive, get a cup of tea… whatever helps you calm down and reconnect with the inherent goodness in the other.

 Pray for your spouse